-In addition, Mercer gathered competitive market data from published survey data in the biotech industry for similarly sized entities as reflected in the 2018 Mercer US Global Premium Executive Remuneration Suite and the 2019 Radford Global Life Sciences Survey.
+In addition, Mercer gathered competitive market data from published survey data in the biotech industry for similarly sized entities as reflected in the 2019 Mercer US Global Premium Executive Remuneration Suite and the 2020 Radford Global Life Sciences Survey.
 To determine competitive market compensation, where possible, composite survey data were equally blended with the proxy data from our peer group set forth above.
 Compensation data for the peer group were collected from available proxy-disclosed data.
 This information was gathered and analyzed for the 25th, 50th and 75th percentiles for annual salary, short-term incentive pay elements and long-term incentive pay elements.
 Where possible, our executive officers were matched to appropriate proxy and survey positions based on job content and level of responsibility.
-Proxy-based and survey-based salaries were aged to 2019 at an annual rate of 3.5 percent, the average 2018/2019 salary increase for executives in the U.S. Restricted stock units were valued at fair market value (the closing price of our common stock) on the date of grant.
+Proxy-based and survey-based salaries were aged to 2020 at an annual rate of 3.5 percent, the average 2019/2020 salary increase for executives in the U.S. Restricted stock units were valued at fair market value (the closing price of our common stock) on the date of grant.

-We believe that the compensation information obtained from the 2019 Mercer Executive Compensation Review provides us appropriate compensation data and benchmarks, because it is derived from companies that are in our industry, share similar corporate structures, and have similar factors such as number of employees, market value, revenues, net income, product pipeline and gross margins.
+We believe that the compensation information obtained from the 2020 Mercer Executive Compensation Review provides us appropriate compensation data and benchmarks, because it is derived from companies that are in our industry, share similar corporate structures, and have similar factors such as number of employees, market value, revenues, net income, product pipeline and gross margins.
 Through Mercer, we have selected those companies that we believe represent the various factors of our business as outlined above.

-Utilizing the composite peer group data provided to us in the 2019 Mercer Executive Compensation Review, the Compensation Committee analyzed, among other criteria, the average salary, short-term incentive bonus compensation and long-term incentive bonus compensation (both cash and equity compensation) for each of our executive officers at the 25th, 50th and 75th percentile ranges.
+Utilizing the composite peer group data provided to us in the 2020 Mercer Executive Compensation Review, the Compensation Committee analyzed, among other criteria, the average salary, short-term incentive bonus compensation and long-term incentive bonus compensation (both cash and equity compensation) for each of our executive officers at the 25th, 50th and 75th percentile ranges.
 In addition, for long-term incentive equity compensation, the Compensation Committee analyzed, among other criteria, the average equity compensation for each of our executive officers at the 25th, 50th and 75th percentile range from the Mercer composite compensation data.
 The Compensation Committee also analyzed our equity burn rate, issued equity overhang, total equity overhang and stockholder value transfer.
 Finally, the Compensation Committee considered the number of restricted stock units awarded to executive officers as a group, as compared to all restricted stock units awarded.
-In so doing, the Compensation Committee noted that it anticipates that this ratio will become increasingly weighted towards overall employees based upon recent initiatives to increase equity ownership among a broader set of Myriad employees.
-For example, all company employees with management roles now receive stock based compensation and all employees ranked as top-25 percent employees receive a small equity grant.
+In so doing, the Compensation Committee noted that this ratio has become increasingly weighted towards overall employees based upon recent initiatives to increase equity ownership among a broader set of Myriad employees.
+For example, in fiscal year 2020 all Company employees with management roles received stock-based compensation and all employees ranked as top-25 percent employees in annual merit reviews received a small equity grant.